 Best non-mint

 Some people just can't stand any type of strong flavoring, in which case an unflavored toothpaste should do the job.
-You can try Oranurse toothpaste which has no flavor to it at all, plus it's an SLS-free toothpaste which means it won't foam up.
+You can try Oranurse toothpaste which has no flavor to it at all, plus it's also one of the best SLS-free toothpaste options.

 Best vegan